-The American Cancer Society (ACS) concludes:
+The Conclusion of the American Cancer Society (ACS)

 “Without question, a physical exam of the breast without a mammogram would miss the opportunity to detect many breast cancers that are too small for a woman or her doctor to feel but can be seen on mammograms.

 Mammograms are a sensitive screening method, but a small percentage of breast cancers do not show up on mammograms but can be felt by a woman or her doctors.
 For women at high risk of breast cancer, such as those with BRCA gene mutations or a strong family history, both MRI and mammogram exams of the breast are recommended.”

 The full recommendations from the American Cancer Society, September 2014, can be found here.